Ann Kristin Aarønes: Club career

 At club level with Trondheims-Ørn she won six Norwegian Women's Cup competitions and five Toppserien championships between 1993 and 2000.

 Aarønes signed for the professional Women's United Soccer Association (WUSA) ahead of the inaugural season in 2001.
 She was allocated to New York Power alongside compatriot Gro Espeseth.
 Plagued by lower back and hamstring injuries, she was only able to play for one season before retiring.

 International career

 In September 1990 Aarønes won her first cap for the Norway women's national football team at Old Trafford in a 0–0 1991 UEFA Women's Championship qualification draw with England.

 Aarønes played 111 senior international matches for Norway between 1990 and 1999, scoring 60 goals.
 She was the top scorer at the 1995 FIFA Women's World Cup, which was won by Norway.
+She scored a hat-trick at this World Cup against Canada.
 Also with the Norway team she won bronze at the inaugural Olympic women's football tournament at Atlanta 1996.
 In 1993 she became a European Champion with Norway, having been a runner-up in 1991.
 Aarønes also played for Norway in Euro 1997 and at the 1999 FIFA Women's World Cup.
 She was included in the All-star team in 1999, although Norway failed to defend their title.